 Debt issuance costs are amortized over the period during which the Facility is outstanding, as an offset to investment income.
-The Company amortized debt issuance costs of \$0.1 million or less in each of the three and nine months ended September 30, 2023 and 2022.
+The Company amortized debt issuance costs of less than \$0.1 million or less in each of the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023.
 The Company's debt is classified as Level 3 within the fair value hierarchy because it is valued using an income approach, which utilizes a discounted cash flow technique that considers the credit profile of the Company.